Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 7. Moose Pass

 Welcome to the Kenai Peninsula!
-Moose Pass will welcome you with gorgeous lake views and give you quaint small-town vibes.
+Moose Pass will welcome you with gorgeous lake views and quaint, small-town vibes.

 This is a great place to take some photos, walk around and enjoy nature.
 Only a quick stop on your journey from Anchorage to Seward but a worthwhile one.